 The U.S. Department of Homeland Security (DHS) is amending its regulations regarding Optional Practical Training (OPT) for F-1 nonimmigrant students with qualifying degrees in science, technology, engineering, and mathematics (STEM) from accredited U.S. colleges or universities.

-On January 21, 2016, the U.S. implemented a long expected change to the Visa Waiver Program.
+On January 21, 2016, the U.S. implemented a long-expected change to the Visa Waiver Program.
+The Visa Waiver Program (VWP) permits visitors

 On April 1, 2016, the filing period will begin for new H-1B petitions to be counted against the annual H-1B quota (H-1B cap) for the fiscal year beginning October 1, 2016.